mrchrisadams/trollophone/README.txt

 Rickroll Phone Call | Twilio Hack
 =================================

 This is a simple hack that uses a Twilio trial account to call a number and play 'Never Going to Give You Up' down the phone once the call is connected.
-Configured to work with UK phone numbers.
+Works with UK phone numbers.
 The script runs on page load, but could easily be configured to work on button click.

 - Ben